Burlap & Barrel is a Public Benefit Corporation. We publish an annual Impact Report to track how we've been advancing our social mission.

 Our mission is to end inequality and exploitation in food systems by connecting farmers to high-value markets, helping smallholders farmers generate larger share of the product's value, and establishing long-term, mutually-beneficial partnerships.

 Most spice supply chains are completely opaque; where the spices came from, who grew them, and how they were grown is usually a mystery.
 That’s not by accident - the systems we live with today are legacies of the colonial spice trade, which was designed to disenfranchise farmers and shortchange consumers.

 We're replacing those broken systems with equitable sourcing, direct supply chains, and mutually-supportive relationships with our partner farmers.
 It's not only better for our partner farmers and our world; it also makes for much fresher, more flavorful spices.
-You can tell that our spices were grown with immense expertise and care as soon as you crack open the jar.

 2019 Social Impact Report

 2019 was a big year for us.
 It was our 3rd full year as a company and a year where we grew our support for our partner farmers more than any previous year... combined.
 It's a good record to set, but also one we plan to keep breaking.

 Whenever we’re asked about the latest and greatest in spices, people always expect to hear about blockchain, algorithms and robotics.
 We see the revolution coming from more accessible technology, and in the last 5 years, the availability of inexpensive smartphones, easy communication technology (think WhatsApp, Facebook & Google Translate) have laid the foundation for a supply chain revolution.
 We are now in constant contact with our partner farmers, asking questions, sharing videos, and occasionally posting to each other’s Facebook pages.